 Central Asia in China

 If it weren’t for the street signs written in Chinese with additional Arabic and Latin alphabet, it would be hard to believe that t he sandy back alleys that make up most of Xinjiang’s smaller towns belong to China.
 They are populated by Uighur families with many children.
 Fruit sellers pass on their donkey carts, shouting “Posh!
 Posh!
 Out of my way!”
 Old women with headscarves sell fresh yoghurt on little tables in the middle of the street.
+For more impressions from a typical Uighur market, visit our photo post about a visit to the famous Hotan Sunday Market.

 Even to us, the propaganda efforts invoking the inseparability of Xinjiang from China, the “Chineseness” of the Uighurs and the great contribution made by the Western regions to “our beloved homeland China” are very obvious.
 They are bolstered by efforts to Sinisise the Uighur elite.